Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Not the journalists, though.
 This was a private affair.
 A regrouping after major events, to hear from the movers and shakers themselves about it, or at least to reinforce social connections.
 That mattered more than the common man generally understood; they tended to think government was about elected officials and law.
 And it *was,* but the back-room was where the real work actually got done.

-The tension between government and law on one side---the fundamental defense of the common man---and the power of the elites on the other, was something Sartori was never quite comfortable with.
+The tension between government and law on one side - the fundamental defense of the common man - and the power of the elites on the other, was something Sartori was never quite comfortable with.
 It was therefore critically important that those social connections be maintained, because it was the only real check on the elites against ambition and folly.

 The technocratic world of post World War II was slowly giving way toward an older arrangement, one of personalities and great powers.
 There was a lot of good and bad to go with that.